Atlas-OS/docs/docs/getting-started/installation.md

 See the alternatives below.
 </noscript>

+!!! question "Which version should I choose?"
+    If you meet the official requirements, we **strongly** recommend choosing Windows 11.
+If not, use Windows 10.

 <!--
     This is based upon the Microsoft Software Download Listing website by gravesoft on GitHub.
 -->